DENNIS-CODES/Blog-Website/README.md

 # Blog-Website
-it is written as a requirement in .Net And HCI school project Blog Website is simple, beautiful, light-weight blog written in .NET Core.
+it is written as a Practice in .Net And HCI school project Blog Website is simple, beautiful, light-weight blog written in .NET Core.
 This cross-platform, highly extendable and customizable web application brings all the best blogging features in small, portable package